Donovan1905/Greenfra/README.md

 *Powered with Go* 🐹

-Estimate the environmental impact of your infrastructure change within your Terraform projects!
+Estimate the environmental impact of your infrastructure changes within your Terraform projects!

 ## Table of Contents
 - [Introduction](#introduction)